fjbelchi/RemoteWork/README.md

 # Companies

-The following list include companies which operate completly or mostly with distributed teams, with employees accross the word collaborating together.
+The following list includes companies which operate completly or mostly with distributed teams, with employees accross the world collaborating together.

 #### Mozilla